Venom (character): Spider-Man Comic Strip

-Spider-Man & Deadpool
+Spider-Man/Deadpool

-In an alternate future where Spider-Man is a paralyzed old man who lives with Deadpool, Venom is bonded to Vision and is part of The Fantastic Four alongside Valeria Richards, Reed (son of the Thing) and a version of Daredevil called Lastdevil.
+In an alternate Spider-Man/Deadpool future where Spider-Man is a paralyzed old man who lives with Deadpool, Venom is bonded to Vision and is part of The Fantastic Four alongside Valeria Richards, Reed (son of the Thing) and a version of Daredevil called Lastdevil.
 In battle between Life Model Decoy of Deadpool Venom leaves Vision and bond to Reed to stop the LMDs, but it did not work as they get killed.

-Spider-Man: India
+Spider-Man: Fake Red

-In the final issue of the mini-series Spider-Man: India (Earth-50101), Venom appears as an exiled interdimensional demon.
-It is later explained, that Venom was trapped in an ancient amulet now used by tycoon Nalin Oberoi.
-Pavitr Prabhakar is briefly possessed by the entity, but is rejected, and the amulet sucks in Oberoi, but in the final page, Venom is the only demon left.
-There is also a mention of Aadi, who is this universe's Eddie Brock.
+In Spider-Man: Fake Red (Earth-19759), the Venom symbiote overtakes Peter Parker, leading to him unwillingly living as a mindless cannibal in the sewers of New York.
+After rock climber Yu Onomae (who had unwittingly taken over the Spider-Man name) realises who is under the symbiote, he frees Peter from it, only for the symbiote to take Quentin Beck as his new host, who becomes Venom.

 Spider-Man: Reign

-In Kaare Andrews' Spider-Man: Reign, set 30 years from current comics continuity, Venom has been posing as "Edward Saks", the aide to the Mayor of New York.
+In Kaare Andrews' Spider-Man: Reign, set 30 years from current comics continuity, Venom/Eddie Brock has been posing as "Edward Saks", the aide to Waters, the Mayor of New York.
 "Edward" has been manipulating the city ever since Spider-Man's disappearance in preparation for his eventual return; in the process, he had re-enlisted the Sinister Six, replicated his symbiote thousands of times (chalking it up to being "lonely"), and built a security system named "WEBB" which prevents New York citizens from escaping from the city, trapping them while allegedly protecting them from the outside world.
 Upon meeting him, Venom is quick to berate Spider-Man for abandoning him all those years ago with a genuine sense of bitterness and sorrow, describing himself as a responsibility that Spider-Man neglected, leaving the wallcrawler at a loss for words.
 Defeated, the Sinister Six, Spidey and Venom have their final battle, in which Sandman gives Spider-Man a detonator to make all the Sinners explode.
-Spidey presses the button, most likely killing Venom and putting an end to his "Reign" once and for all.
+Spidey presses the button, seemingly killing Venom and putting an end to his "Reign" once and for all.
+Venom then returns in Spider-Man: Reign 2.